Jithendiran/Linux-learning/memory/README.md

 **initialized data segment (data)**

 Contains initialized static and global variable.
-The vales are read from executable file when the program is loaded into memory
+The values are read from executable file when the program is loaded into memory

 **uninitialized data segment (bss)**